Front page

 The amount of these taxes that will be paid into the common budget depends on how high wages local companies can pay.
 This, in turn, depends on how competitive companies and the economic area are.

-If we want to build an Estonian state that cares and thrives, it is time to take a collective step towards relaunching the smart economy.
-If the economy does not start to grow, it will not be possible to meet society's growing expectations - teachers' salaries cannot be increased, health services and pensions cannot be provided, funding for culture and education cannot grow.
+If we want to build an Estonian state that cares and thrives, it was time to join forces to relaunch the smart economy.
+If the economy does not grow, the growing expectations of society cannot be met - teachers' salaries cannot grow, health services and pensions cannot be provided, funding for culture and education cannot grow.

-There is no better moment to adapt to change.
-The best time to take the next step is now.
-All you need is the courage and the will to get started.
+There was no better moment to adapt to change.
+The best moment to take the next step was now.
+All it took was the courage and the will to get started.

 Ambitious